inspired/TA-cisco_ios/README.md

 **Install to forwarders**

-This app should not be installed on forwarders.
+This add-on should not be installed on forwarders unless you are monitoring your logs using the Heavy Forwarder.
+In that case, install this add-on on your Heavy Forwarder in addition to your indexers and search heads

 ##### Deploy to distributed deployment with Search Head Pooling
 Follow the same steps as *Install to search head*.